bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 0: 00:13:12

 So at the moment, we have a fairly complicated state machine with just the way that we deal with updates.
-And when Greg implemented L2, he did roll in the simplified update proposal that I made a couple years ago now, where basically instead of both of us proposing changes at the same time, So the basic way our peer-to-peer protocol works is that I go, okay, add this, add this, add this, resolve this, resolve this.
+And when Greg implemented L2, he did roll in the simplified update proposal that I made a couple years ago now, where basically instead of both of us proposing changes at the same time.
+So the basic way our peer-to-peer protocol works is that I go, okay, add this, add this, add this, resolve this, resolve this.

 ## Peer to peer protocol